-- 2.1 Continue to consider granting permissive tax exemptions to promote social benefit to the community. - 2.2 Consider granting permissive tax exemptions to promote economic development within the community.
+- 2.1 Consider granting permissive tax exemptions to promote social benefit to the community. - 2.2 Consider granting permissive tax exemptions to promote economic development within the community.

 2.3 Continue to grant permissive tax exemptions to agencies and organizations that: